DominicTremblay/w2d1-lecture/README.md

 ## Modules

-Modules are keeping a set of functions in separates files.
-We can think of modules as JavaScript librairies.
+Modules are keeping a set of functions in separate files.
+We can think of modules as JavaScript libraries.

 * Keeping modules separate ensures that our code remains well organized and modular
 * These functions can be added to our app reused any number of times